Brewer: Securing border still must come firstPosted: Updated:

-PHOENIX (AP) -- Gov. Jan Brewer says she's leery of post-election talk about a possible compromise on illegal immigration that'd include securing the border and providing legal status to immigrants in the country illegally.
+Gov. Jan Brewer says she's leery of post-election talk about a possible compromise on illegal immigration that would include securing the border and providing legal status to immigrants in the country illegally.

 Brewer says in statement issued Friday that she recalls the 1986 compromise that provided legal status to millions while making unkept promises to secure the border.